The College considers sustainability as a factor in all institutional decisions.

 You probably can't see it, but still benefit from a shift to integrated pest management and removal of invasive plant species, more energy-efficient heating and cooling systems being installed, and more local vendors being used to supply College needs.

 Green on Campus

-As an institute of some history, Wellesley understands planning for the long haul, and leads by example, just as its students do.
+Wellesley understands planning for the long haul, and leads by example, just as its students do.
 The long-term remediation of Lake Waban and the surrounding wetlands, badly polluted by a paint factory operating on its shores more than 100 years ago, has yielded an inviting waterfront to say nothing of a healthier habitat for turtles, birds, fish, and humans.

-Sharing ideas and learning more is second nature here.
-So it's no surprise to see sustainability on many agendas.
-The Wellesley College Economics Student Association sponsored a visit by Kenyan social entrepreneur Teddy Warria to discuss sustainable development.
+One-time events sponsored by organizations such as the Wellesley College Economics Student Association sponsored a visit by Kenyan social entrepreneur Teddy Warria to discuss sustainable development.
 The 2010 Communicating Science Symposium keynote speaker was "father of global warming" James Hansen.
 The Wellesley College Center for the Environment produced a series of symposia called The Future of Food, free and open to the public.

 Students bring their own commitment to sustainability to Wellesley, sharpen it, and take it back out to the world again.

 Ana Lucía Medrano Fernández '13, for example, applied for and received funding for her project to bring clean energy to the rural poor of Guatemala.
 The funding came from The Kathryn Wasserman Davis 100 Projects for Peace program.
 (Davis, a class of 1928 graduate, established the program on her 100th birthday!)